Moving to Hilo

 Banking in Hilo

-The big mainland banks like Wells Fargo and Bank of America have no presence on the Big Island.
-Some people do their banking online and get cash via ATMs from their mainland banks.
+The big mainland banks like Wells Fargo and Bank of America have no presence in Hawaii.
+Some people do their banking online and get cash via ATM's from their mainland banks.

-If you want a local bank account, shop around.
-The banks differ in their services, charges, and CD rates.
+The local banks differ in their services, charges, and CD rates so it is worth shopping around.
 Here are the primary options:

 • Bank of Hawaii : Bank of Hawaii is the primary subsidiary of Bank of Hawaii Corporation, a regional financial services company in Hawaii, American Samoa and the Pacific Islands.
 The company is listed on the New York Stock Exchange as "BOH".